 Sung Worship

 Christian worship has always been marked by sung worship, as a way to honour and glorify God.
 Therefore, our gatherings include “psalms and hymns and spiritual songs, singing and making melody to the Lord with your heart,” (Ephesians 5:19).
 We sing a mixture of traditional hymns, classic chorus’, and modern worship songs, all of which help us corporately express scriptural truth, and give praise and honour to God.
-We use both live music, and pre-recorded songs, always ensuring words are displayed on screen to help people to sing along.
-Some stand, while others sit, and both are totally fine.
-And of course, there is never any pressure to join in, and you are always welcome to simply sit back and reflect on the words and music if you prefer.

 Prayer

 Prayer — speaking to God, offering our thanks, expressing our gratitude, bringing our requests and supplications, and acknowledging our struggles — plays an essential part in our lives as christians, and our services create space to do this together.
 1 Thessalonians 5:16-18 reminds us that we are to “pray without ceasing” and we enjoy doing this together.
-Prayer is simply a conversation between ourselves and our Heavenly Father, and we do not generally use written prayers or liturgy, preferring speak to God freely.
+Prayer is simply a conversation between ourselves and our Heavenly Father.
+We do not generally use written prayers or liturgy, preferring speak to God freely.
 We do this both out loud, and quietly in our hearts and minds, knowing that God hears both equally.
 Know that you will never be picked on to pray out loud — though there is always an opportunity to do so if you so choose.

 Scripture Reading and Bible Teaching

-The public reading of scripture, and teaching the bible (also called “preaching” or “sermons”) was something that the early church “devoted themselves to” (Acts 2:42, 1 Timothy 4:13), and makes up a key part of our gatherings.
+The public reading of scripture, and teaching the Bible (also called “preaching” or “sermons”) was something that the early church “devoted themselves to” (Acts 2:42, 1 Timothy 4:13), and makes up a key part of our gatherings.

-Teaching usually lasts between 30 and 40 minutes, and includes illustrations and object lessons (a bit like how Jesus used parables) to help us better understand and apply the meaning of the verses to our lives.
+Teaching usually lasts between 35 and 45 minutes, and includes illustrations and object lessons (a bit like how Jesus used parables) to help us better understand and apply the meaning of the verses to our lives.

-Teaching is overseen by, and usually delivered by our chaplain, Luke, who is also a credentialed minister in The Fellowship, and has a B.A. in Applied Theology, so we always hope that what you hear will be biblically grounded, accurate, and applicable to your life.
-Sometimes teaching may be delivered by others — either visiting guest ministers, or other members of our chapel, who have a discerned preaching or teaching gift).
+Sometimes teaching may be delivered by others — either visiting guest ministers, or other members of our chapel, who have a discerned preaching or teaching gift.
 Either way, we firmly believe that biblical preaching and teaching is a gift given to some, and place a high priority on ensuring our teaching is always grounded in scripture, which has been searched diligently and preached faithfully.

 The Ordinances — Baptism and Communion